 The situation for Christians and other at-risk communities is dire and worsening by the hour.

 What can concerned governments around the world do?

 Second, free countries must accept refugees from Afghanistan.
-The situation is growing worse by the hour, with reports of the Taliban gathering names of individuals including members of various faith communities, former government workers, and individuals who worked for the allied forces during the war.
-Reports of Christians receiving threatening phone calls are beginning to surface and individuals fleeing to the airport are being beaten by Taliban fighters.
+The situation is growing worse by the hour, with reports of the Taliban gathering names of individuals, including members of various faith communities, former government workers, and individuals who worked for the allied forces during the war.
+Reports of Christians receiving threatening phone calls are beginning to surface, and individuals fleeing to the airport are being beaten by Taliban fighters.
 While Taliban leaders are calling for respect, the reality on the ground is far from respectful of minority rights.

 Finally, the international community must coordinate an airlift of at-risk communities.
 The airlift must include communities of faith and individuals who supported the U.S. and NATO forces during the war.
 The U.S. must facilitate the safe and orderly departure of these individuals seeking to leave the country.
-The U.S. has issued strong warnings on the Taliban in case they attack U.S. personnel, but the same fervor must also protect the at-risk communities of Afghanistan.
+The U.S. has issued strong warnings to the Taliban in case they attack U.S. personnel, but the same fervor must also protect the at-risk communities of Afghanistan.

 The Taliban’s newfound power demands swift, coordinated humanitarian responses from the United States and its allies.
 The war may be over, but the world now finds itself in a final battle for those who stood by the United States and NATO allies.
-This battle must be won to ensure that not all efforts were in vain, and that even now at the eleventh hour of the 20-year war, the United States will stand for the oppressed and persecuted and rise to the occasion to save those in need.
+This battle must be won to ensure that not all efforts were in vain and that even now, at the eleventh hour of the 20-year war, the United States will stand for the oppressed and persecuted and rise to the occasion to save those in need.